opinsys/walma-screenshot/README.md

 And try hitting Print Screen :)

+## Building deb-package

+    debuild -us -uc

 ## Configuration

-Optionally you can set ~/.config/walma-screenshot.yml with different server:
+Optionally you can set ~/.config/walma-screenshot.yml with a different server:

     server: http://10.0.0.7:1337